Workplace training E-learning

 Consistently ask for feedback so you can deliver training and development programs that meet your employees’ needs — rather than adding yet another thing to their to-do lists.

-4. Commit to constant learning
+4. Commit to constant improvement

 Feedback is only valuable if you act on it.
 That means your employees aren’t the only ones who should be learning.
 You should be too.